 CoSchedule offers many different features, so you might want to take a moment to consider what features you’re looking for.
 Do you need things CoSchedule doesn’t offer?
 Or are you looking for similar features?

-These are the top things that content marketing teams and content marketing agencies need:
+These are the top things that content marketing teams, marketing agencies and social media marketers need:

 Large enterprises might want additional features based on the size of their marketing teams, such as resource management via Gantt charts or customer journey creation to utilize a massive bank of pre-existing content.

-If you’re not sure what you need yet, this list of CoSchedule alternatives will definitely give you some ideas for what features matter to you the most.
+If you're not sure what you need yet, exploring a CoSchedule alternative will definitely give you some ideas about which features matter most to you.

 You can use a content marketing platform like StoryChief that lets you publish to multiple platforms and collaborate with content creators.
 Or you can manage content with a project management tool.